 Jeneen Wiche and her husband, Andy Smart, took over at Swallow Rail Farm in 2003.
 Since then, they have focused on developing and marketing a diverse range of foods direct to consumers.
-Starting first with fruits and vegetables, the couple has now mastered raising a healthy flock of AWA laying hens.
-They are also raising AWA meat sheep and are building a following for their quality lamb.
+Starting first with fruits and vegetables, the couple has now mastered raising a healthy flock of Certified AWA meat chickens and laying hens.
+They are also raising Certified AWA meat sheep and are building a following for their quality lamb.

 Jeneen has lived on the land she now farms since age 10: “It represents the work of my late father, which is a meaningful legacy for me, and is a significant part of our farming philosophy,” she explains.
 Despite comprising just 20 acres, the farm is incredibly diverse and includes extensive pasture, a 5-acre tall-grass prairie, ornamental gardens, a nut grove and orchard, a farm lake, a barn where the hens have free reign inside and out, and a passive solar home.
 Tours are welcome and typically focus on horticulture and agriculture operations.